“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 There is a space on the University’s direct application form for you to tell us if you consider yourself to be disabled.
 Please be assured that disclosure of this information will not affect your application to study at the University of Bolton, all applications are judged on academic standards.
 If you would prefer to contact us separately regarding your requirements, please feel free to do so.

-On receipt of a specialist report or medical evidence (written in English) the Disability Service can put in place the following support as required, for when your studies begin:
+On receipt of a specialist report or medical evidence (written/translated into English), the Disability Service can put in place the following support as required, for when your studies begin:

 There are no specific grants available for disabled international students.
 However, under the Equality Act, institutions have a duty to make reasonable adjustments, which might include providing adapted equipment, note-takers or assistants.
 The Disability Service also has an equipment loan scheme that you may be able to access, once you have provided evidence of your disability (which must be written in English).